• Skip to primary navigation

 For example – here are 4 reasons why your Facebook friends aren’t as happy as they seem.

-So, with Facebook, you’re comparing – but not to reality – but instead, to a filtered, cleaned up, bullshit version of reality.
+So, with Facebook, you’re comparing – but not to reality – but instead, to a filtered, cleaned-up, bullshit version of reality.

-And we rarely compare ourselves downwards on social media, we almost exclusively compare up.
+And we rarely compare ourselves downwards on social media; we almost exclusively compare up.

-If instead, you compared your current situation to the world’s poorest, you’d start to feel pretty good about yourself.
+If, instead, you compared your current situation to the world’s poorest, you’d start to feel pretty good about yourself.
 You’d feel like a freakin’ king.

 But then, if you’re a good, kindhearted citizen, you’d start to feel twinges of guilt.

-So, whether you’re comparing to others who seem to have it “better” (creating envy in your heart) or those who really do have it much worse (creating guilt in your heart) – it’s stealing your joy.
+So, whether you’re comparing yourself to others who seem to have it “better” (creating envy in your heart) or those who really do have it much worse (creating guilt in your heart) – it’s stealing your joy.

 While you don’t have to pay to join the site, you nonetheless give Facebook two things that are much more valuable: your time and your intellectual property.